Do you find your skin breaking into an itchy rash after spending a few hours under the sun? If yes, you likely have a sun allergy.

 What Is A Sun Rash?

-IIf you are allergic to the sun, your skin breaks out into a red, itchy rash.
+IIf you are allergic to the sun, your skin breaks out into a red, itchy rash, causing a burning sensation.
 This is known as a sun rash or sun allergy .
 The rash usually occurs on skin that has been exposed to sunlight, typically the arms, neck, chest, head, and back.

 What Does A Sun Rash Look Like?